-The Illinois Supreme Court has agreed to hear the Simmons Firm’s class action case challenging the validity of red light cameras in Chicago.
-The case, filed by Simmons Firm shareholder Derek Brandt on behalf of seven motorists in 2010, had previously been dismissed by the lower courts.
+The Illinois Supreme Court has agreed to hear the Firm’s class action case challenging the validity of red light cameras in Chicago.
+The case, filed by Simmons Hanly Conroy shareholder Derek Brandt on behalf of seven motorists in 2010, had previously been dismissed by the lower courts.

 The red light camera case was one of 14 civil and nine criminal cases the Supreme Court has agreed to hear in the coming months.
 It rejected 441 other cases.

 Excerpts from local news coverage of the Chicago red light camera case is linked below.

 - Right Light Camera Case Goes to Illinois Supreme Court – theNewspaper.com

 Simmons Hanly Conroy filed its petition to be heard by the Supreme Court in May.
 The lawsuit, Keating vs. City of Chicago, claimed the city lacked the authority to establish its red light camera program when it was first created in 2003 because the General Assembly had not yet passed a law allowing that type of automated traffic enforcement in Illinois.

 - Red light camera suit not dead yet – Chicago Daily Law Bulletin